obscuritylabs/PythonFundamentals/02_python3_tooling_build_systems/slides/01_01_recommended_ides.md

 ---
 # Host setup

-For this course we will be using Repl.it.
-So no host setup will be needed.
+For this course, we will be using Repl.it.
+So no-host setup will be needed.
 But on many development instances it can be as simple as using your package manager of choice.
 We will be using Repl today for a few main reasons:

 * No VM required